|

 Officer Mardis, 35, was killed August 23, 1985 while assisting the

-Kentucky State Police track a double homicide suspect in Mercer
+Kentucky State Police track a double homicide suspect.
+After locating the suspect in a thick

 cornfield the suspect ran from the cornfield into an open field.

-Troopers on the outer perimeter open fire with Ruger Mini-14s.
-One
+Officer Mardis fire about twelve more rounds.
+Troopers on the outer perimeter opened fire with Ruger

 killing him instantly.
 Officer Mardis was well know within his field